 The first day of winter, also the shortest day of the year arrives on Dec.
 21, 2022, but that doesn’t mean cold temperatures and snow storms will wait until then.
 According to the Farmer’s Almanac, Floridians could expect to see a colder-than-usual winter following an active few weeks in the tropics with Hurricanes Ian and Nicole.

-In order for snowfall to ever to occur in the sunshine state Florida, the polar jet stream has to move towards the south and into the Gulf of Mexico through Texas, move with a cold front across Southern Florida, and then curve towards the Northeast before combining with cooling air in the frontal clouds.
+For snowfall to ever occur in the sunshine state of Florida, the polar jet stream has to move towards the south and into the Gulf of Mexico through Texas, move with a cold front across Southern Florida, and then curve towards the Northeast before combining with cooling air in the frontal clouds.

 Average Annual Snowfall Weather Map